 This award was granted to Western for demonstrated environmental commitment to waste reduction and diversion.
-Several recent advancements in the University's waste collection processes can be directly linked to the University’s success, and for its advancement from a Bronze Award in previous years to a Silver award.
-For example, in the Spring of 2013, 160 new outdoor recycling receptacles were strategically placed around campus in high traffic areas and labeled with images to help users properly sort and dispose of their waste.
+Several recent advancements in the University's waste collection processes can be directly linked to the University’s success, and for its advancement from a Bronze Award in previous years to a Silver award in 2013.
+For example, in the Spring of 2013, over 160 new outdoor recycling receptacles were strategically placed around campus in high traffic areas and labeled with images to help users properly sort and dispose of their waste.

-Western was honoured by the Canadian Association of University Business Officers (CAUBO) with the 2013 Quality & Productivity Award-Ontario Regional Prize for the university’s energy-reduction plan.
+Western was honoured by the Canadian Association of University Business Officers (CAUBO) with the 2013 Quality & Productivity Award-Ontario Regional Prize for the University’s energy-reduction plan.
 The award specifically recognizes Western’s efforts to mitigate its portion of Ontario’s Global Adjustment (GA) tax, a fee embedded within the university’s utility bill.
-More information can be found here
+More information can be found here.

 This award was granted to Western for demonstrated environmental commitment to waste reduction and diversion.
 Western currently achieves 60% waste diversion on campus.
 This means that 60% of all the waste that is generated is recovered through established recycling and composting programs.
 Western is continuously advancing waste diversion through improved recovery programs, clear waste receptacle signage, and educational awareness campaigns.